VirusLauncher/customizable-discordjs-pagination/README.md

 | style | [ButtonStyle](https://discord.js.org/#/docs/discord.js/13.8.0/typedef/MessageButtonStyle) | The style of this button |

 ### SelectMenu
-selectMenu should be an Object.
+selectMenu should be an object.
 | Parameter | Type | Default | Details |
 | --- | --- | --- | --- |
 | enable | Boolean | false | Set to true to enable Select Menu |